-Description: India reserves the right to adopt or maintain any measure relating to investments in services sectors subject to the condition that they do not violate the obligations under Chapter 6.
+India reserves the right to adopt or maintain any measure relating to investments in services sectors subject to the condition that they do not violate the obligations under

+Chapter 6.

-Existing Measures: Article 73 of the Constitution of India read with Article 246 of the Constitution of India.
-Any existing or current regulations or measures in force on the date of entry of this Agreement.
+Existing Measures: Article 73 of the Constitution of India read with Article 246 of the governments.

+Any existing or current regulations or measures in force on the date of